damodar04/voice_call_agent/README.md

-# EDC Voice Agent - Outbound Call System
+# Voice Call Agent - Inbound And Outbound Call System

-This application provides both inbound and outbound call functionality for the Education Driving Center using Twilio and ElevenLabs for voice synthesis.
+This application provides both inbound and outbound call functionality using Twilio and ElevenLabs for voice synthesis.

 ## Features